Exercise Facts

 - You may have other symptoms such as tiring easily or not being able to keep up with your friends.

-- Prolonged exercise (e.g. running, soccer, hockey) is more likely to cause symptoms than short bursts of exercise such as volleyball or tennis.
+- Prolonged exercise (e.g. running, soccer, hockey) is more likely to cause symptoms than short bursts of exercise such as volleyball, baseball or tennis.

 - Exercising in a warm, humid setting (eg. swimming) may be less likely to cause symptoms.

-- If you have asthma, exercise can cause symptoms, but exercise does not cause asthma.
+- For some children with asthma, exercise can cause symptoms, but exercise does not cause asthma.

-- Always warm up before exercising and cooling down after.
+- Warm up before exercising and cool down after.

-- Breathing through your nose, if possible, instead of your mouth when you exercise.
+- If possible, breathe through your nose instead of your mouth when you exercise.

 - Avoid exercising outside when air pollution is bad or pollen counts are high.
 Exercise indoors instead.

-- Covering your mouth and nose with a scarf or neck warmer when exercising outside in cold air.
+- Cover your mouth and nose when exercising outside in cold air.

 Asthma Allie Says: